-A: On arrival at the assessment venue, you will be greeted by the administrator.
+A: On arrival at the assessment venue, you will be greeted by the Administrator.
 You will be at the event with a group of people, although during the assessments you will be working on your own.
-You will be provided with blank paper, pencils and an eraser.
+You will be provided with blank paper and pencils.

-The administrator will explain the procedure for the assessments, including the time for each assessment and when you will get a break.
-The administrator will read standardised instructions to you for each assessment.
+The Administrator will explain the procedure for the assessments, including the time for each assessment and when you will get a break.
+The Administrator will read standardised instructions to you for each assessment.
 This may sound very 'formal' but the instructions need to be read the same way in each session to ensure fairness for all candidates.

-The four tests will be completed in turn and there will be an opportunity to practice using example questions for each before completing the actual test.
-Following the example questions, the administrator will start the assessment itself.
-The administrator will remind you of the time limit for each test.
+The three tests will be completed in turn and there will be an opportunity to practice using example questions for each before completing the actual test.
+Following the example questions, the Administrator will start the assessment itself.
+The Administrator will remind you of the time limit for each test.
 There should be a visible clock in the room, but you are also advised to wear a reliable watch.
 There will be a short break in between each of the tests.